 Hyacinth Macaw - Anodorhynchus hyacinthinus (Latham, 1790) - is a large blue macaw with long tail and large, powerful beak.
 With a length of 100 cm it is not only the largest of all macaws but the largest of all parrot species.

 Illegal pet trade, hunting and habitat destruction has caused a major decline in the wild population.
 Previously [IUCN] listed this species as Endangered but in 2014 it was downlisted to Vulnerable as the decline luckily is less rapid as previously believed.
-They are listed on CITES Appendix I and II and protected under Brazilian and Bolivian law and banned from export in all countries of origin.
+They are listed in CITES Appendix I and protected under Brazilian and Bolivian law and banned from export in all countries of origin.

 They are rare among breeders and require a very large aviary due to its size; the aviary should be at least 12-15 m long and with a height of 4-5 m.
 The aviary should be constructed from stainless steel or aluminium to avoid destruction by the powerful beak!